bdougie/gulp-netlify/README.md

 A gulp plugin that helps you upload your site to netlify.
 Especially useful if you have a build and deployment structure already in place.

-For example, instead of using netlify's build system which caps you at whichever plan you currently are at, why not use CircleCI to do your builds and have it deploy via netlify's API.
+For example, why not use CircleCI to do your builds and have it deploy via netlify's API.

 ## Usage